ADHD Task Paralysis: 7 Brutal Truths + 5 Strategies That Actually Work

 Lower the bar

-There are a few ways I lower the bar while still getting things done, and spreading the task across multiple days and working within specific categories are the two most dependable.
+Instead, there are a few ways to lower the bar while still getting through your to-do list.
+Comfort and stimulation don’t always help when the issue is overwhelm.
+Spreading the task across multiple days and working within specific categories are the two most dependable ways to lower the bar.

 Set systems that remove friction

-I can’t trust myself to make good decisions in the moment if I’m already depleted, so I’ve built systems that remove decisions entirely.
-My keys have one designated spot by the door, and if they’re not there, something’s wrong.
-There’s a default outfit rotation for the week, so mornings don’t involve standing in front of my closet trying to decide what to wear.
-A few go-to meals stay prepped, or the ingredients stay ready, so feeding myself doesn’t require executive function that isn’t there.
+My keys have one designated spot by the door where I would naturally drop them.
+There’s a default outfit rotation for the week in a basket, so mornings don’t involve standing in front of my closet trying to decide what to wear or creating a clothing pile.
+A few ingredients stay prepped, so feeding myself doesn’t require the motivation and energy that isn’t there.

-Bills are on autopay, subscriptions auto-renew, and my phone handles reminders for medication and watering plants.
-Anything that can run automatically without requiring memory or initiation gets set up that way, and the less that needs active management, the more executive function stays available for tasks that actually need it.
-Reducing daily decisions preserves executive function for tasks that actually matter.
+Anything that can run automatically without requiring memory or initiation gets set up that way, and the less that needs active management, the more bandwidth stays available for the things that actually need it.

 None of this works all the time.
 I’ve had plenty of days where I do everything right and still end up stuck in the same spot for hours.
-How much sleep I got, what I’ve already dealt with that day, what else needs my attention… all of it affects whether I have any capacity left, and I can’t always predict it.

 Disclaimer: The content on Scatterbrained Sister is for informational and reflective purposes only and isn’t a substitute for professional medical advice, diagnosis, or treatment.
 Always consult your healthcare provider with questions about ADHD or any other condition.
 These experiences are personal and may not apply to everyone.